WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 *NOTE*: Banning does not mean freezing.
 You can send banned coins to anyone you want, and the keys still belong entirely to you and not to anyone else.
-This is a temporary censorship on your coins in participation of the CoinJoin.
+This is a temporary ban on your coins in participation of the CoinJoin.

 ## Further Questions